sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 Note:

 - Show the image at the beginning of the presentation
-- The proportion of IT in the department does not reflect a single branch
+- The proportion of IT in the department does not reflect a single branch, technology is everywhere

 ---